 When your vehicle is raised, remove the wheel nuts all the way which you should be able to do by hand now they are loose.
 Take care to remove the damaged tyre from your vehicle, as they are heavier than you may think, and place it on the ground flat and out of the way, to prevent it from rolling away.

 Lift and put your new wheel and tyre in place and tighten the wheel nuts so they are secure but not fully tightened.
-You can then lower your car, removing the jack as per the instructions in your handbook, and tighten the wheel nuts fully using your wheel brace and locking wheel nut key.
+You can then lower your car, removing the jack as per the instructions in your handbook, and tighten the wheel nuts fully using your wheel wrench and locking wheel nut key.

 When you are happy your new tyre is securely fitted, pack away all your equipment and the old tyre.